Name：Quinta da Regaleira

 Also known as the Town Palace, the Palace of Sintra is a historic house museum situated in the picturesque city of Sintra, a stone's throw from the capital of Lisbon.
 A UNESCO World Heritage Site, the Palace of Sintra is the best-preserved royal palace in the country, towering over the city on a hill in the center.
 The palace is most unique for its two huge 'chimneys' that have since become an icon for the building and a landmark for the surrounding area.

 Address：Largo Rainha Dona Amélia, 2710-616 Sintra, Lisbon, Portugal

-The convent of Christ is a former Roman Catholic convent located in the municipality of Tomar in Portugal.
-Built in the 12th century by the Order of Poor Knights of the Temple, the convent was turned into the Knights of the Order of Christ when the former order dissolved in the 14th century.
+Built in the 12th century as a stronghold of the Knights Templar, this former Roman Catholic convent towers over the city of Tomar.
 Due to its historic and cultural significance, it was recognized as one of the UNESCO World Heritage Sites of Portugal in 1983.
 When sightseeing around the attraction, tourists may be able to witness several examples of Manueline, Renaissance, Romanesque, and Gothic styles which can be seen in its church, cloisters, and its castle.

 Name：Convent of Christ

 Towering above a hill over the Portuguese city of Braga, Bom Jesus do Monte is famous for its incredible Baroque stairway that zigzags 381 feet up to the church.
 Apart from the beautiful stairway, the architecture of the monastery is also spectacular with a number of picturesque fountains and statues dotted around the grounds well worth checking out.